karlospn/mytechramblings-site-source-code/content/posts/building-and-deploying-a-dotnet-app-on-arm64-part2-demo.md

 ERROR: failed to solve: process "/bin/sh -c dotnet restore -s \"https://api.nuget.org/v3/index.json\"" did not complete successfully: exit code: 1
 ```

-Thi is because the Azure Pipelines linux hosting agent doesn't have QEMU installed, QEMU only comes preinstalled with Docker desktop, if you're using Docker Engine you'll need to install it.
+This is because the Azure Pipelines Linux hosting agent doesn't come with QEMU preinstalled.
+QEMU is only preinstalled with Docker Desktop.
+If you're using Docker Engine, you'll need to install it separately.

-To install it, we're going to use the [qemu-user-static](https://github.com/multiarch/qemu-user-static) image.
-This image installs every necessary thing to run QEMU.
+To install it, we'll use the [qemu-user-static](https://github.com/multiarch/qemu-user-static) image.
+This image installs everything necessary to run QEMU.

-Let's try it again, but installing QEMU first.
+Let's attempt the process again, but this time, we'll install QEMU first.

 ```yml
 trigger: none